GPU pricing / Provider comparison

 Is CoreWeave always cheaper than AWS for GPUs?

-No universal answer is reliable.
-Compare current pricing, availability, utilization, data movement, managed service dependencies, and integration work.
+CoreWeave is not always cheaper than AWS for GPUs, and no static answer is reliable.
+Compare current pricing, availability, utilization, data movement, managed service dependencies, procurement, support, and integration work.
+The cheaper listed GPU rate can lose if the surrounding workload becomes harder to operate.

 When does AWS make more sense?

-AWS can make more sense when the workload depends heavily on existing AWS services, controls, networking, procurement, or operations.
+AWS can make more sense when the workload depends heavily on existing AWS services, networking, security controls, procurement, observability, or operations.
+It can also fit when data already lives in AWS and moving it would add transfer cost, migration work, or reliability risk.

 What is the main specialized GPU cloud risk?